 Basti564 also reports that the Quest Pro uses two side-facing near-IR cameras (1K 120FPS with laser constellation projection).
 We expect these side-facing cameras to simply increase controller-tracking accuracy and allow for hand tracking when users aren’t holding the controllers.

-Most information on the Meta Quest Pro’s features come from Mark Zuckerberg, who discussed the headset during an April 2022 earnings call.
+Most of what we know about the Meta Quest Pro’s features comes from Mark Zuckerberg, who has continues to tease the headset in earnings calls, interviews, and Facebook posts.
 These features are very work-focused, though they’re quite impressive, and I’m sure that gamers will be envious of all the metaverse office drones using a Quest Pro headset.

 Previous Quest headsets offer low-res black and white passthrough video, though the feature isn’t very compelling from a mixed reality standpoint.
 Unless you like to see life through what looks like an old security camera, I guess.

 The other big change is eye and face tracking.
 This was clearly a huge pain point for Zuckerberg during the Facebook Connect 2021 event—metaverse avatars won’t look “real” until they depict your real-world expressions.
-(The addition of eye and face tracking could also enhance gaming—staring at a character in a game could make them angry or uncomfortable, for example.)
+(The addition of eye and face tracking could also enhance gaming—smiling at a character in a game could make them act friendly toward you, for example.)